 Course of Study

-A full-time student should be able to complete the 30 course credits in one year.
-By taking the appropriate core courses in consecutive fall semesters, a part-time student should be able to finish in two years.
-Both approaches involve taking courses in the summer sessions.
+A full-time student should be able to complete the 30 course credits required by the program in one calendar year.
+A part-time student should be able to finish in two years.
+Both approaches involve taking courses in the summer term.

-The core courses are generally taught by full-time faculty members in the Department of Economics.
-Elective courses are typically taught by economists with academic expertise and professional experience in the relevant fields.
+Generally, the core courses are taught by faculty members in the Department of Economics and elective courses are typically taught by highly experienced professional economists with a substantial expertise in the topics they teach.